ON THIS PAGE: You will learn about the different treatments doctors use for people with these types of skin cancer. Use

 Metastatic skin cancer

-Surgery alone cannot eliminate skin cancer that has metastasized.
+Surgery alone cannot always eliminate skin cancer that has metastasized.
 If it cannot be removed using surgery, it is called unresectable cancer.
-To control distant spread, a person’s health care team may recommend chemotherapy, radiation therapy, and/or targeted therapy.
+To control distant spread, a person’s treatment plan may include chemotherapy, radiation therapy, and/or targeted therapy.
 Palliative care will also be important to help relieve symptoms and side effects.

-For people with basal cell carcinoma that cannot be treated with surgery or radiation therapy, targeted therapy using a class of drugs known as hedgehog pathway inhibitors is another treatment option.
-The FDA has approved two drugs in this class: sonidegib (Odomzo) and Vismodegib (Erivedge).
-By blocking this pathway, these drugs may stop or slow the growth of basal cell carcinoma.
+For people with metastatic basal cell carcinoma that cannot be treated with surgery or radiation therapy, targeted therapy may be a treatment option.
+Vismodegib (Erivedge) and sonidegib (Odomzo) are the only FDA-approved drugs in the class of drugs known as hedgehog pathway inhibitors, which block the PTCH1 genetic mutation that seems to drive the out-of-control growth of basal cell carcinoma.
 This results in dramatic tumor shrinkage in many patients.
-The main side effects of this type of treatment include hair thinning or hair loss, muscle cramps, dry skin, and loss of taste, which can lead to weight loss.
-In addition, pregnant women should not take sonidegib.
+The main side effects of this treatment include hair thinning, muscle cramps, weight loss, dry skin, and loss of taste.
 Learn more about targeted therapy.